KL17/Automatic-mobile-robot-calibration/README.md

 ROS Noetic - Ubuntu 20.04 - Python 3

 # Data
 kvadrat2.py - script that contains frame creation functions, frame transformation functions, distance functions, speed controllers (both linear and angular), calibration and plotting function.
-Basically, script for launching other scripts for frame creation, using them for frame transformation between them and mobile robot, sending square trajectory (5 times clockwise and 5 times counter-clockwise) movement to a robot using that data through speed controllers, writing captured data to a .txt file, using that data for calculating calibration parameters (UMBMark calibration method of a differential robot) and plots it.
+Basically, script for launching other scripts for frame creation, using them for frame transformation between them and mobile robot, sending square trajectory (5 times clockwise and 5 times counter-clockwise) movement to a robot using that data through speed controllers, writing captured data to a .txt file, using that data for calculating calibration parameters (UMBMark calibration method of a differential robot) and plotting.

 odom_pomocni.py - script for creating frame "odom_pomocni" that is used as a global coordinate frame.
 Square trajectory is defined by transformation between "odom_pomocni" and robot's "base_link".
 Also used for speed control.